LokeshPinnepu/RepData_PeerAssessment1/PA1_template.md

 ```

-Now, let's make a panel plot containing plots of average number of steps taken
+Making a panel plot containing plots of average number of steps taken
 on weekdays and weekends.

 ```r